ska-telescope/ska-data-lifecycle/README.md

 For more detailed information, see [ReadTheDocs](https://developer.skao.int/projects/ska-data-lifecycle/en/latest/?badge=latest)

-## Installation
+# Installation

 This repository contains Helm charts for deploying the DLM services, including an optional PostgreSQL database.
-While the DLM is designed to run in an operational environment using SKAO-managed services (e.g., a high-availability database and central authentication), the provided Helm charts support deployment in non-production contexts for evaluation and development-adjacent workflows.
+While the DLM is designed to run in an operational environment using SKAO-managed services (for example, a high-availability database and central authentication), the provided Helm charts support deployment in non-production environments for evaluation and development.

 For full instructions on how to deploy the DLM using Helm see [charts/README.md](./charts/ska-dlm/README.md).

-## SKA-DLM evaluation environment
+# Evaluation environment

 If you want to start all the services locally for evaluation purposes you can use the command:

 ```bash
 docker compose --file tests/dlm.docker-compose.yaml up
 ```

-That also enables all the REST interfaces and they can be explored on their individual ports by opening browser pages:
+This starts the complete DLM stack and exposes the REST APIs at:

 - http://localhost:8000/docs for the AAA API gateway
 - http://dlm_ingest.localhost/docs for the Ingest Manager REST API